FOOD COACH ACADEMY

 Apply Food-Based Motivational Interviewing Techniques

-Develop the ability to support and guide clients on their food journey through food-focused motivational interviewing conversations developed for this Academy.
+Develop the ability to support and guide clients on their food journey through food-focused motivational interviewing conversations developed specifically for this Academy.

 Encourage Change One Bite at a Time